kl3778/APAN5400_Group/README.md

 ## Pipelines & Required Files

 ### SQL pipeline
-To identify the artist who has the popularity higher than average level for three days.
+To identify the artist who has the popularity higher than average level for two days.

 ### Pipeline 1: `graph1`
 **Required files (7 days):**